DrVahzilok/bintool/README.md

 ## A very hacky tool to unpack CoX packed bins and such.

+## Setup:

+Just needs nim and vs2008 in my case.
+You definitely need to edit in `bintool.nim` the `passC` and `passL` to fit your build includes/libs, vc version.

 ## How to add a new `.bin`:

 Run the command without any options, just the bin file you wanna extract, to dump file list